airbr/anagram-string/SOURCES.md

 * When it came to choosing a question I had a strong preference for the Anagram String question immediately.
 Just from reading the questions it seemed the most approachable to make an extendible program for my skill level.

-* My initial thought process was to set up an environment where I could test the strings in the browser as well as something on the CLI with Node, which lead me to start this repository as a duplication of a strings project in my Github.
+* My initial thought was to set up an environment where I could test the strings in the browser as well as something on the CLI with Node, which lead me to start this repository as a duplication of a strings project in my Github.

-* Strings project: https://github.com/airbr/strings - This Github project about string manipulation is my own work but following instructions from a course released under MIT license at https://learnjavascript.online
+* Link to the original strings project: https://github.com/airbr/strings - This Github project about string manipulation is my own work but following instructions from a course released under MIT license at https://learnjavascript.online.

 * I found some different answers online to this question early in my search but I continued my search and my answer is my own work in terms of my thought process of writing code and how I would apply what I researched.